loglux/vpnpolicy/README.md

 'local' - IP address or set of addresses (192.168.0.10, 192.168.0.0/24 or just 0.0.0.0 for your entire local network.

+'name_length' - A limit on domain names.
+By default 10 symbols are set up to save NVRAM space.
+If you don't have many rules, you can increase this limit.
+But remember some domain names can be very long.

 'client' – a number of a VPN Client you’re using.
 You have five clients, so put the relevant number.

 You can also put unique file names and path.